Cap-go/tutorials/src/content/plugins-tutorials/capacitor-plugin-swipe-back.git.md

 ---
-"title": "Using Capacitor Swipe Back Plugin", "description": "A tutorial on how to use the capacitor-swipe-back-plugin in your Capacitor project.", "created_at": "2022-03-07",
+"title": "Using Capacitor Swipe Back Plugin" "description": "A tutorial on how to use the capacitor-swipe-back-plugin in your Capacitor project."
+"created_at": "2022-03-07"
-"published": true,
+"published": true
 "slug": "capacitor-plugin-swipe-back.git"
 ---